 But that’s not the only way to do it.

-Perhaps you could order clients in terms of the package that they have purchased from you, for example keeping all those who have purchased a year-long contract together.
+Perhaps you could order clients in terms of the package they purchased from you, for example, keeping all those who have purchased a year-long contract together.

-Or you could organize your clients on their preferred time of appointment, for example, keeping all your clients that exercise in the morning in a batch together.
+Or you could organize your clients on their preferred appointment time, for example, keeping all your clients that exercise in the morning in a batch together.

-Of course, you are going to need somewhere to store all this information.
+Of course, you will need somewhere to store all this information.

 If you have an office at the gym where you work, a simple filing cabinet might do the trick.

-Just find a place where it will be safe and behind lock and key as well.
+Just find a place where it will be safe and behind the lock and key as well.